Individuals, Families, Peers, Elders & Communities

 - Website/Database

 The Break It Down video project, with youth in North Queensland, includes original music and stories of cultural connection from five communities.
 All the videos are also available through the Hitnet kiosk and wifi service for remote communities which may not have regular internet access.
 Break It Down is a project of North Queensland Primary Health Network, with Desert Pea Media.
-Music video from the Bwgcolman Mob of young people from Palm Island.
+Short film about the experiences of a young man, finding strength in the transition to fatherhood.